mhmdalmo/documentation/content/applications/inventory_and_mrp/manufacturing/advanced_configuration/kit_shipping.rst

 .. note::
    Although kits should almost always be set to :guilabel:`Consumable`, companies using **Anglo-Saxon** accounting might need to create kits as a :guilabel:`Storable Product`.
-This is because when processing invoices for kits, the Cost of Goods Sold (COGS) will be posted in accounting journals.
+This is because when processing invoices for kits, the Cost of Goods Sold (COGS) is posted in accounting journals.

 Unlike storable products, the :guilabel:`Routes` designation under the :guilabel:`Inventory` tab